Anisotropic Regularity of the Free-Boundary Problem in Compressible Ideal Magnetohydrodynamics: Introduction

 \subsubsection{An overview of previous results}

 In the past a few decades, there have been numerous studies of the free-boundary inviscid fluids.
 We start with incompressible Euler equations.

 \paragraph*{Free-boundary Euler equations}

 The free-boundary Euler equations have been studied intensively by a lot of authors.
 The first breakthrough in solving the local well-posedness (LWP) for the incompressible irrotational problem for general initial data came in the work of Wu \cite{Wu1997LWP, Wu1999LWP} who proved the LWP of 2D and 3D full water wave system.
-Lannes \cite{Lannes2005ww} proved the LWP for finite-depth water wave problem.
-When the surface tension is not neglected, we refer to Iguchi \cite{IguchiWWST}, Ambrose-Masmoudi \cite{AM2005ww}, Ming-Zhang \cite{mz2009} and references therein.
 In the case of nonzero vorticity, Christodoulou-Lindblad \cite{CL2000priori} first established the a priori estimates and then Lindblad \cite{Lindblad2003LLWP1, Lindblad2005LWP1} proved the LWP by using Nash-Moser iteration.
 Coutand-Shkoller \cite{CS2007LWP, CS2010LWP} proved the LWP for incompressible Euler equations with or without surface tension and avoid the loss of regularity by introducing tangential smoothing method.
-We also refer to the related works Zhang-Zhang \cite{ZZ2008LWP}, Alazard-Burq-Zuily \cite{ABZ2014LWP} for the case of zero surface tension and Shatah-Zeng \cite{SZ1,SZ2,SZ3} for nonzero surface tension.
+We also refer to the related works \cite{ZZ2008LWP,ABZ2014LWP,SZ1,SZ2,SZ3} and references therein.

 The study of compressible perfect fluid is not quite developed as opposed to the incompressible case.
 Lindblad \cite{Lindblad2003LLWP2, Lindblad2005LWP2} established the first LWP result by Nash-Moser iteration.
 Trakhinin \cite{Trakhinin2009gas} proved the LWP for the non-isentropic case by a hyperbolic approach and Nash-Moser iteration.
 Lindblad-Luo \cite{LL2018priori} established the first result of the a priori estimates and the incompressible limit.
 Then Luo \cite{Luo2018CWW} generalized \cite{LL2018priori} to compressible water wave with vorticity.
 Later, Ginsberg-Lindblad-Luo \cite{GLL2019LWP} proved the LWP for a self-gravitating liquid.
 Luo-Zhang \cite{LuoZhang2020CWW} proved the LWP for a compressible gravity water wave with vorticity.
 In the case of nonzero surface tension, we refer to Coutand-Hole-Shkoller \cite{CHS2013LWP} for the LWP and the vanishing surface tension limit and Disconzi-Luo \cite{DL2019limit} for the incompressible limit.
 For the case of a gas, we refer to \cite{CLS2010priori,CS2012LWP,Jang2014gas,LuoXinZeng2014gas,Hao2015gas,IT2020gas} and references therein.